Alcoways/SAE_VISION/README.md

 # SAE Vision - Bottle Cap Localization

 This project is part of the work completed during the third year of the BUT program in SAE Vision.
-Its goal is to locate bottle caps in images using two different methods:
+Its goal is to locate bottle caps in images using tree different methods:

 - **Method 1**: Detection by pattern and mask
 - **Method 2**: Detection by concentric circles